foundersandcoders/express-handlebars-workshop/README.md

     ```hbs
     {{{ body }}}
     ```
     Body will be the hbs file we are rendering.

-So when we go to the '/' route it will be ```home.hbs```.
-    6. To start the server in development mode use the npm script from the package.json by typing this in your terminal:
+6. To start the server in development mode use the npm script from the ```package.json``` by typing this in your terminal:
     ```bash
     npm run start:watch
     ```